akka/akka/akka-docs/src/main/paradox/persistence.md

 ### Atomic writes

-Each event is of course stored atomically, but it is also possible to store several events atomically by using the `persistAll` or `persistAllAsync` method.
+Each event is stored atomically, but it is also possible to store several events atomically by using the `persistAll` or `persistAllAsync` method.
 That means that all events passed to that method are stored or none of them are stored if there is an error.